Themetry/Owari-Snapchat/README.md

-# Owari-Supplemental-Social-Icons
+# Owari Snapchat
-A WordPress theme that demonstrates adding individual SVG icons to supplement an existing social nav system.
+A WordPress child theme that demonstrates adding individual SVG icons to supplement an existing social nav system.

+This particular example will add Snapchat as an option to the [Owari](https://themetry.com/themes/owari/) social menu.